Unsupervised Deep Learning for Inverse Problems in Computed Tomography: Results

 Third, the reconstructed images were evaluated qualitatively.
-In Figure \ref{fig:A-qualitative}, a dataset of high deviation to the ground-truth image was evaluated.
-The figure shows the comparison across methods and the corresponding difference images for a whole reconstructed slice as well as an enlarged region for further inspection.
+In Figure~\ref{fig:A-qualitative}, a slice of high deviation to the reference image was evaluated.
 High image quality can be observed in all reconstructions.
-The difference images reveal that while FBP and ML exhibit a typical noise level all over the reconstructed image, our predicted image mostly shows differences in the higher density regions.
+The difference images reveal that while FBP and ML exhibit a typical noise level all over the reconstructed image, the predicted images for the supervised and our unsupervised approach mostly show differences in higher density regions.

-To further investigate the noise properties in these images, Figure \ref{fig:A-noise} shows the distribution for an exemplary region that was assumed to be of a constant image value.
-Here, more deviation from the ground-truth mean value (marked as a vertical line) indicates a higher standard deviation and hence a higher noise level.
-As highlighted by the shadowed regions, our approach reduced the standard deviation while adhering closely to the correct mean value.
-While not reproducing the ground-truth image exactly, this behavior suggests that the network produces smoother imaging results than FBP and ML.